Home

 - Create a permanent Stonewall Veterans'

-S.V.A. has formally presented this project to the New York City
+S.V.A. has formally presented this project to New York City public

-Parks Department and subsequently held meetings with them and various public officials on that
+Parks Department and subsequently held meetings with them, various

 -

-- Proudly lead, in the historic blue 1969 Cadillac convertible "Stonewall Car", all New York metropolitan-area
+- Proudly lead, in the historic and famous blue

-GLBT parades, marches and other public displays, exhibitions and rallies.
+.G.LB.T. parades, marches and other public displays, exhibitions and

 -